leriivt/p04-aTriceratopy/README.md

 1. cd into app directory
 `cd p4-aTriceratopy/app`
 1. Download CSV data from https://www.kaggle.com/datasets/cgurkan/airplane-crash-data-since-1908 to `p4-aTriceratopy/app`
+1. If this is your first time running the app, run reset.py with `python reset.py`.
+This will populate all the tables in the database and will take about 20 minutes to run.
 1. Start Flask server
 `python __init__.py`
 Go to http://127.0.0.1:5000/ in browser